Dates: August 1 through July 31

 - Five days for job hunting/interviews

-- Time off and paid expenses for Southeast ACMS, AMSSM Fellows Conference, AMSSM National Meeting
+Time off and paid expenses for AMSSM Advanced Team Physician Course, AMSSM Fellows Conference, AMSSM National Meeting and Duke Sports Cardiology Conference

 Various health and dental plans are available through the Duke University Health System.
 Health benefits are paid for the trainee, but spouses and dependents are an extra premium.